hilfigertout/HackRshell/README.md

 - Use a `serverSocket()` function instead of `socketConnection()` to handle multiple clients, possibly with multithreading libraries to handle each one.

 - Write a Python implementation of the serve side, so the user doesn't need the R interpreter installed.
 (I've been trying, but getting the Python and R sockets to play nice is difficult.
-In particular, the download and upload commands don't work at all, the secondary connection always fails to open for reasons that I don't understand.)
+In particular, the original download and upload commands didn't work at all.
+Now that those commands no longer use secondary connections, this might work now.)

 ## Personal Note